GokayGulsoy/LLVM-Source-to-Source-transformations/matrixMultiplicationTransformation/README.md

 5. cd ~/clang-llvm-project/build
 6. make

-## Command to be exectued from terminal to run the tool on C++ source codefile
+## Command to be exectued from terminal to run the tool on C++ source code file
 `matrixMultiplicationTypeModifier matrixMultiplication.cpp --`